 Pet the Dog: Several times with other characters, but moments like this with the Eds are rare.

 In a couple of episodes he struck up a polite conversation with Double D, simply because Double D is kind, unlike Eddy, who is the one who usually antagonizes Kevin in the first place.
 He even calls Double D "hombre" (pal).

 In "Pick an Ed", he's very friendly to the "new guy" Carl (Eddy's alter-ego).

-Ungrateful Bastard: When the Eds saved him from the Kankers, instead of thanking them, he acts nasty to them.
+Ungrateful Bastard: When Ed saved him from the Kankers, instead of thanking him, he acts nasty as usual.